bitwick-tech/automatic-tinder-swipe-macbook/README.md

 6. Go to the tinder page on the web browser.
 Make sure cursor focus is on tinder page. <br/>

 7. Sit back and relax!

+PS: It can be used for other dating apps like innercircle or bumble etc.